ninadgawad/CTO-Playbook/README.md

 # CTO Playbook
-A strategic guide to building scalable tech organizations, architecting resilient platforms, and driving innovation as a modern Chief Technology Officer.
+A strategic guide to building scalable tech organizations, architecting resilient platforms, and driving innovation as a modern leader.

 ---